 Three patterns create outsized risk for small organizations:

 Third-party AI deployed without oversight documentation.
 A startup uses a third-party AI screening tool to filter job applications.
 The vendor's documentation is a one-page API description.
 There is no impact assessment, no transparency statement, and no process to explain to a rejected applicant why their application was filtered.
 This is a textbook Colorado AI Act violation — as a deployer, the startup owns the compliance obligation regardless of who built the tool.
-The hidden AI features governance gap is where most small team violations originate.
+The third-party AI tool risk gap is where most small team violations originate.

 No human review mechanism.
 Many small teams use AI to make fast decisions at scale precisely because they do not have the staffing to review each decision manually.
 The Colorado AI Act does not require reviewing every decision — it requires a mechanism for individuals to request human review of decisions that affect them.
 This is a process requirement, not a staffing requirement.
 It can be as simple as a contact email, a documented review workflow, and a committed response time.